'Build Back Better': Manchin refuses to vote for Biden bill | DW | 19.12.2021

 "I can't vote for it and I cannot vote to continue with this piece of legislation," Manchin said on the Fox News Sunday morning program, citing concerns about inflation.
 "I just can't.
 I have tried everything humanly possible."

-Manchin's decision is a major blow to Biden, who has spent a lot of political capital in seeking to secure the passage of the bill.

-Many Democrats also consider passage of the bill essential to the party's chances of maintaining control of Congress in next year's elections.

 The White House's $1.75 trillion (€1.56 trillion) domestic investment bill aims to strengthen the social safety net and combat climate change.
-The package is widely seen as the cornerstone of Biden's legislative agenda.
+The package is the cornerstone of Biden's legislative agenda.

-Failure to pass the plan by the end of the year will have impacts on millions, including families with children.

-The bill would extend a more generous child tax credit, creating free preschool and boosting child care aid.

 In a statement released after the Fox interview, Manchin said that increasing the US debt load would "drastically hinder" the country's capacity to respond to the